Mugabe makes post-coup appearance but where's his wife 'Gucci Grace'?

-The world's oldest ruler, Robert Mugabe, made his first public appearance since Friday since a military coup but there was no indication when he would quit — nor any sign of the First Lady, Grace, seen as a key figure in Zimbabwe's military power grab.
+The world's oldest ruler, Robert Mugabe, made his first public appearance on Friday since this week's coup, but there was no indication when he would quit — nor any sign of the first lady, Grace, seen as a key figure in Zimbabwe's military power grab.

 With his four-decade rule in the balance, the 93-year-old despot briefly attended a graduation ceremony at the Zimbabwe Open University and sang the national anthem dressed in a blue and yellow academic gown and hat.

-He was escorted by a security detail and it was not immediately if he was able to move freely.
+He was escorted by a security detail but it was not immediately clear if he was able to move freely.
 He has been under house arrest since Wednesday when generals moved to target "criminals" around him.

-But some in the ruling ZANU-PF party signaled they were getting impatient with Mugabe, with party branches passing ntes and the propsect of a parliamentary impeachment vote on Tuesday.
+But some in the ruling ZANU-PF party signaled they were getting impatient with Mugabe, with party members passing notes amid the prospect of a parliamentary impeachment vote scheduled for Tuesday.

-Pictures of the leader in co-confidence voustody at his presidential compound were released late Thursday, but again there was no sign of Grace Mugabe, who is 41 years younger and had enjoyed something of a rags-to-riches rise to become his possible successor.
+Pictures of the leader in custody at his presidential compound were released late Thursday, but again there was no sign of Grace Mugabe, who is 41 years younger than her husband and had enjoyed something of a rags-to-riches rise to become his possible successor.

-"I think she is key to this whole thing, there's no doubt about that," said Stephanie Wolters, head of the Peace and Security Research Programme at the Institute for Security Studies, a research organization based in South Africa.
+"I think she is key to this whole thing, there's no doubt about that," said Stephanie Wolters, head of the peace and security research program at the Institute for Security Studies, a research organization based in South Africa.

 Rumors suggested she had fled Zimbabwe after Wednesday's coup, to Namibia or Dubai.
-However, Reuters reported Friday that she remained under house arrest with Robert Mugabe.
+However, Reuters reported Friday that both Mugabes remained under house arrest.

-Around 40,000 people attended the wedding, including then South African President Nelson Mandela.
+Around 40,000 people attended the wedding, including Nelson Mandela, then the president of South Africa.

 With Zimbabwe's economy in meltdown, her spending sprees soon made her a deeply unpopular figure and earned her nicknames such as "Gucci Grace" and "the First Shopper."